NaosProject/Naos.Cron/README.md

 Naos.Cron
 ========
-Scheduling library that has objects to represent recurring schedules with the ability to be able to convert to and from a UNIX Cron Expression.
+Schedule representation library that has objects to represent recurring schedules with the ability to convert to and from a UNIX Cron Expression.

 Use - Referencing in your code
 -----------